Content:

 | Group

-| The entire group of hits for the selected hit will be shown.
+| The entire group of hits from the two chromosomes of the selected hit will be shown.

 | Show all hits